natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

 Compared to this command, you need to change:

--  The pyneng user name for your Github user name;
+-  'pyneng user name' for your Github user name;
--  The online-2-natasha-samoylenko repository name for your Github repository.
+-  'online-2-natasha-samoylenko' repository name for your Github repository.

-As a result, in the current directory in which "git clone" was executed, a directory with the name of the repository will appear, in my case - "online-2-natasha-samoylenko".
-This directory now contains the contents of the Github repository.
+As a result, in current directory in which *git clone* was executed, a directory with name of repository will appear, in my case - "online-2-natasha-samoylenko".
+This directory now contains the contents of Github repository.

-Working with the repository
+Working with repository
 ^^^^^^^^^^^^^^^^^^^^^

-The previous command not only copied the repository to use it locally, but also configured Git accordingly:
+The previous command not only copied repository to use it locally, but also configured Git accordingly:

 -  Folder .git was created
 -  All repository data is downloaded
--  Downloaded all changes that were in the repository
+-  Downloaded all changes that were in repository
 -  Github repository is configured as a remote for local repository

 Now you have a complete local Git repository where you can work.
-Typically, the sequence of steps will be as follows:
+Typically, sequence of steps will be as follows:

--  Before starting, synchronize local content with Github using “git pull” command
+-  Before starting, synchronize local content with Github using *git pull* command
 -  Modifying repository files
 -  Adding modified files to staging with “git add” command
--  Commit changes using “git commit” command
+-  Commit changes using *git commit* command
--  Transferring local changes to the Github repository with “git push” command
+-  Transferring local changes to Github repository with *git push* command

-When working with tasks at work and at home, it is necessary to pay special attention to the first and last step:
+When working with tasks at work and at home, it is necessary to pay special attention to first and last step:

--  The first step is to update the local repository
+-  The first step is to update local repository
 -  The last step - load changes to Github

 Synchronizing local repository with remote repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All commands are executed inside the repository directory (in the example above - online-2-natasha-samoylenko).
+All commands are executed inside repository directory (in example above - online-2-natasha-samoylenko).

-If the contents of the local repository are the same as those of the remote repository, the output will be:
+If contents of local repository are the same as those of remote repository, output will be:

 ::

     $ git pull
     Already up-to-date.

-If there were changes, the output would be something like this:
+If there were changes, output would be something like this:

 ::